Category:1047 Corrugated Polyethylene Culvert Pipe

 1047.5 Field Inspection

-When necessary, field inspection shall be performed using the Polyethylene (PE) Pipe Inspection Guide.
+When necessary, field inspection shall be performed using the Polyethylene (HDPE) Pipe Inspection Guide.
 For the purposes of field inspection, the definition of a lot shall be the entire quantity shipped.

 - (a) Rule with suitable graduations to accurately measure the material to be inspected.